leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What should I do if I have scleritis/episcleritis?

 ## intent: diabeticretinopathy-pathophysiology_causes_riskfactors-retina
+- What is diabetic retinopathy?
+- How does diabetic retinopathy happen?
-- What are the risk factors for developing diabetic retinopathy?
+- What causes diabetic retinopathy?
-- If my mother/father/sister/brother has diabetic retinopathy, do I have it too?
-- How do I avoid developing diabetic retinopathy?
+- Why do I have diabetic retinopathy?
-- Who is at risk of developing diabetic retinopathy?
+- Who gets diabetic retinopathy?
+- What do people with diabetic retinopathy experience?
-- Why have I developed diabetic retinopathy?
+- Who develops diabetic retinopathy?
-- How should people with diabetes check for diabetic retinopathy?
+- Is there a reason I get diabetic retinopathy?
-- What puts me at risk of developing diabetic retinopathy?
+- Who is at risk of diabetic retinopathy?
-- How do I make sure I do not get diabetic retinopathy?
+- How do I get diabetic retinopathy?
-- Will I develop diabetic retinopathy if my family has it?
-- Is there anything I can do to stop myself from developing diabetic retinopathy?
-- I have diabetes for quite a while now, do I have diabetic retinopathy?
+- What is the reason I get diabetic retinopathy?

 ## intent: diabeticretinopathy-symptoms_signs-retina
-- Can diabetic retinopathy cause vision loss?
-- Is diabetic retinopathy serious?
+- What are the symptoms of diabetic retinopathy?
-- Will I become blind if I have diabetic retinopathy?
+- How do I know if I have diabetic retinopathy?
-- How does diabetic retinopathy cause blindness?
-- Why may I lose my vision if I have diabetic retinopathy?
+- What will I experience if I have diabetic retinopathy?
-- Will I go blind with diabetic retinopathy?
+- What should I look out for if I think I have diabetic retinopathy?
+- Are the different symptoms in early stage diabetic retinopathy and late stage diabetic retinopathy?
-- Why does diabetic retinopathy cause vision loss?
+- How is a diagnosis of diabetic retinopathy made?
-- How does diabetes cause vision loss?
-- How does diabetes cause blindness?
+- How would the doctor confirm if I have diabetic retinopathy?
-- I have diabetes, will I have lose my sight?
+- Why should I suspect I have diabetic retinopathy?
+- Do I have diabetic retinopathy?
+- Which symptoms are suggestive of diabetic retinopathy?
+- How will I know if I suffer from diabetic retinopathy?
-- What happens in diabetic retinopathy that causes me to lose my sight?
+- What symptoms do patients with diabetic retinopathy have?

 ## intent: diabeticretinopathy-pathophysiology_causes_riskfactors-retina_3
 - What are the types of diabetic retinopathy?